CLOSED CHURCHES WITHIN THE

 railroad back to McFarland Road, opposite the point where the utility wires and

-the remnant of the old road to Fuoss Mills head to
+the remnant of the old road to Fuoss Mills head to the east.

 Historic Conference: